-A nurse or midwife can appeal against the outcome of a final hearing to the court.
+A nurse, midwife or nursing associate can appeal against the outcome of a final hearing to the court.

-In the case of a final substantive order, the nurse or midwife can appeal to:1
+In the case of a final substantive order, the nurse, midwife or nursing associate can appeal to:1

 - The High Court in England and Wales